 - 9.1 If, after discussion with the parent/carer, it is agreed that the pupil is competent to manage their own medication and procedures, they will be encouraged to do so.
-This will be reflected in the individual healthcare plan. - 9.2 Wherever possible pupils will be allowed to carry their own medicines and relevant devices or should be able to access their medication for self-medication quickly and easily; these will be stored in the cupboard in the School Office or a locked fridge in the Staff Room. to ensure that the safeguarding of other pupils is not compromised.
-Barcombe CE School also recognises that pupils who take their medicines themselves and/or manage procedures may require an appropriate level of supervision.
-If it is not appropriate for a pupil to self-manage, then relevant staff will help to administer medicines and manage procedures for them. - 9.3 If a pupil refuses to take medicine or carry out a necessary procedure, staff should not force them to do so, but follow the procedure agreed in the individual healthcare plan.
-Parents will be informed so that alternative options can be considered.
+This will be reflected in the individual healthcare plan. - 9.2 Wherever possible pupils will be allowed to carry their own medicines and relevant devices or should be able to access their medication for self-medication quickly and easily; these will be stored in the cupboard in the School Office to ensure that the safeguarding of other pupils is not compromised.
+Barcombe CE Primary School also recognises that pupils who take their medicines themselves and/or manage procedures may require an appropriate level of supervision.
+If it is not appropriate for a pupil to self-manage, then relevant staff will help to administer medicines and manage procedures for them. - 9.3 If a pupil refuses to take medicine or carry out a necessary procedure, staff should not force them to do so, but follow the procedure agreed in the individual healthcare plan and inform the DSL.
+Parents will also be informed so that alternative options can be considered.